RyuZhihao123/Plant-Recon-25/README.md

 ## 1. BoxGen Networks

-### Dataset Preparation
+### Plant Dataset Preparation
-We have developed a very powerful 3D plant generator in advance used for automatically synthesizing the training dataset of diverse plant species.
+We have developed a very powerful 3D plant generator in advance, to automatically synthesize the training dataset of diverse plant species.

-Our dataset tool is available at my another repository [[Modular-Tree-Modeler]](https://github.com/RyuZhihao123/Modular-Tree-Modeler-25).
+It is available at my another repository [[Modular-Tree-Modeler]](https://github.com/RyuZhihao123/Modular-Tree-Modeler-25).

+In my dataset generation software, you can easily export the 3D plant geometries into local disk.
 The following figure shows an example of training pair of segmentation masks and 3D geometries.
+But please note that, we hold the copyright of this dataset generation tool. **If you intend to use it in your project, please email us for permission.**

 <p align="center">
   <img src="https://github.com/RyuZhihao123/Plant-Recon-25/blob/main/Figures/4.png" width="350" style="display:block; margin:auto;">